UK resident non-UK domiciliaries: the remittance basis

 - income and gains received in a period in which there was relief from UK taxation by virtue of “split year” treatment under the statutory residence test; and

-- income and gains received in a period of dual residence, in which the individual was “treaty resident” in the other country of residence, although this depends on there being a double taxation treaty between the UK and the other country, and it is necessary to check the terms of that treaty.
+- income and gains received in a period of dual residence, in which the individual was resident for the purposes of a double taxation treaty in the other country of residence.
+This depends on there being a double taxation treaty between the UK and the other country, and it is necessary to check the terms of that treaty.
+For technical reasons the treatment of income as clean capital in these circumstances is clearer than gains.

-As discussed below, much planning for foreign domiciliaries who are using the remittance basis focuses on ensuring that their “clean capital” is kept separate from foreign income and gains, so that the capital can be used for UK spending, without any tax being triggered on foreign income and gains.
+As discussed below, much planning for foreign domiciliaries who are using the remittance basis focuses on ensuring that their clean capital is kept separate from foreign income and gains, so that the capital can be used for UK spending, without any tax being triggered on foreign income and gains.
 This is sometimes called “segregation”.
-This is straightforward where cash is concerned, but less straightforward in relation to investment portfolios.
+This is straightforward where cash is concerned, but much less straightforward in relation to investment portfolios.

 In addition, it makes sense from a tax perspective for such individuals to choose investments that do not qualify as UK assets, and that do not give rise to UK source income.
 This is primarily so that disposals of investments do not give rise to an immediate charge to CGT, and similarly so that there is no immediate charge to income tax on any income generated by the investments.

-It should be stressed that the deferral of tax on foreign income and gains, the ability to use “clean capital” for UK spending without tax being triggered, and indeed the other opportunities mentioned in this note, are perfectly lawful and uncontroversial.
+It should be stressed that the deferral of tax on foreign income and gains, the ability to use clean capital for UK spending without tax being triggered, and indeed the other opportunities mentioned in this note, are perfectly lawful.
 They are natural consequences of the remittance basis regime.
 That regime provides for a reduced exposure to UK income tax and CGT for those who, being domiciled outside the UK, are less closely connected to the UK than other UK residents.

 Receipts which do not benefit from the remittance basis